basementstudio/commerce-toolkit/README.md

   },
 ```

-## And now?
+## Let's see the results!

-Congratulations, now you have a type safe SDK to interact with the SFAPI.
+Congratulations, you now have a type safe SDK to interact with the SFAPI.
 Open up `./react-dropify/sdk.ts`.
 It should look something like this:

 ```ts
 import config from './config'